status-im/feature-specs/content/draft/general/password_strength.md

 4.2 System checks if password is a common password (see Functional Requirements#password validation) and displays feedback (e.g "this pasword has been pwned and shouldn't be used")
 5. User types password again in the confirm password field
 6. System checks if password matches and displays "Passwords don't match" if they don't
-7. System checks if password matches and enables the "Create" button if they do
+7. System checks if password matches and enables the "Change Password" button if they do
-8. User clicks "Create" button
+8. User clicks "Change Password" button
 7. System checks if current password is valid and displays "Current password is invalid" if it isn't

 ## Functional Requirements

 ### Password criteria
-- A password MUST BE at least 6 characters long.
+- A password MUST BE at least 10 characters long.
 - A password MUST BE at most 64 characters long.
 - A password MUST NOT contain spaces.
 - A password MAY CONTAIN any printable ascii character.